-Reminder with Original Art or Reproductions of Value
+Reminder With Original Art or Reproductions of Value

-For reasons of preservation, minimize the amount of adhesive you put in contact with the paper and for the best lay-flat effect avoid restraining the artwork’s natural tendency to “breathe” (to expand and contract as it absorbs and rejects moisture in the air) by taping it as little as possible with the least amount of liquid.
+For reasons of preservation, minimize the amount of adhesive you put in contact with the paper.
+And for the best lay-flat effect, avoid restraining the artwork’s natural tendency to “breathe” (to expand and contract as it absorbs and rejects moisture in the air) by taping it as little as possible with the least amount of liquid.
 Therefore, you want to use only two tabs of tape to hold the artwork against its backing.
 The backing, in this case, will be mat board.

-Select your Mat Color Choice
+Select Your Mat Color Choice

 The first piece will become your window mat, and the second color will be used as the background against which you will mount your art.
-It is important when choosing the color you are mounting on that it is a 100% rag mat.
+It’s important when choosing the color you are mounting on that it is a 100% rag mat.
 An acid-free mat board usually refers to the white core of the board and not the colored surface paper that is adhered to it.
 This is fine when matting around a piece of art because the colored paper is not in contact with the art itself, only the white acid-free board is.
-However, that is not the case with float mounting, so it is not recommended.
+However, that’s not the case with float mounting, so it is not recommended.

-Hinge Mount Your Artwork
+Hinge-Mount Your Artwork

-Steps using a T-Shaped Hinge
+Steps Using a T-Shaped Hinge

 - First, you are going to make your T-hinge.
 Your vertical hinge is going to be adhesive side down, and your T top horizontal hinge will be adhesive side up (the part that will be adhered to the mounting board).

 - Once you have made your T, you will set your hinge in place.
-Take your hinge and line up the top of the T to your pencil marks (vertical part adhesive side down) and burnish it down to the back of your artwork.
+Take your hinge and line up the top of the T to your pencil marks (vertical part, adhesive side down) and burnish it down to the back of your artwork.

 - Cut your window mat so that it’s larger than the art and place it over the piece of art.
-You may choose to apply an extra thickness of mat board or acid-free foam core behind the window mat to create added height and assure the window mat stands higher than the artwork that is being floated.
+You may choose to apply an extra thickness of mat board or acid-free foam core behind the window mat to create added height and to ensure the window mat stands higher than the artwork that is being floated.

 - Complete the presentation by framing the mounted work.
-For valuable art, be sure to select museum-quality UV filtering glass to protect from UV damage and risk of fading.
+For valuable art, be sure to select museum-quality, UV-filtering glass to protect from UV damage and risk of fading.

-- Mounting – The process of securing the art within the mat or against the backing.
+Mounting—The process of securing the art within the mat or against the backing.
 Various techniques may be chosen depending on requirements for presentation and preservation.

 Custom Online Framing